factoriolab/factoriolab/README.md

 ## Running online

-The calculator can be found at [https://factoriolab.github.io](https://factoriolab.github.io).
+The calculator can be found at <https://factoriolab.github.io>.
-The Factorio calculator can opened directly using the url [https://factoriolab.github.io/factorio](https://factoriolab.github.io/factorio).
-The Dyson Sphere Program calculator can opened directly using the url [https://factoriolab.github.io/dsp](https://factoriolab.github.io/dsp).
-The Satisfactory calculator can opened directly using the url [https://factoriolab.github.io/satisfactory](https://factoriolab.github.io/satisfactory).
-The Captain of Industry calculator can opened directly using the url [https://factoriolab.github.io/coi](https://factoriolab.github.io/coi).
-The staging environment, for testing pull requests, can be found at [https://factoriolab.github.io/staging](https://factoriolab.github.io/staging).
+The staging environment, for testing pull requests, can be found at <https://factoriolab.github.io/staging>.

 ## Running locally